 In addition to couples counseling, I can also help you when you need guidance with your relationship, but your partner doesn't want to come to counseling or doesn't see the need.
 There's still hope.
 You actually can transform any relationship by *you* being different.
 In a nutshell, this is actually the secret.
 It's a great option to come in on your own for Relationship Counseling.
 Also, many people I meet with are single and lonely and are seeking a relationship, but haven't been able to find a good relationship with the right person.
 Whether you are single and seeking how best to find the partner you hope for, or you're in a relationship that's really challenging you, individual counseling can help a great deal with both of these issues.

 You might be feeling very angry and disappointed in your partner, and you've tried to talk to him or her, with no results.
-Or you might been single and feeling very lonely, not knowing where a good partner can be found anymore.
+Or you might be single and feeling very lonely, not knowing where a good partner can be found anymore.
 I'm here to help.
 I am an experienced therapist who specializes in helping people dealing with relationship issues.
-My new office location in the Central Coast will be opening in August 2019, and I'll be accessible to the cities of Santa Maria, San Luis Obispo (SLO), Pismo Beach, Arroyo Grande, and Santa Barbara.
+My office is located in San Luis Obispo (SLO), and I'm accessible across the Central Coast.

 Coming on your own to treatment, you can learn how to find and stay in your own grounded, calm emotional center; you can learn to respond to your partner instead of reacting; you can learn how to communicate with your partner in a healthy and productive way; and you can can learn how to gently but firmly, and persistently, share your needs.